lucavallin/brosa/README.md

 ## TODOs
 - Add forecast for a specific time, e.g. "tomorrow"
-- Add more data layers to the forecast (precipitation, dew point, moonphase, bortle class, sun/no-sun)
+- Add more data layers to the forecast (precipitation, moonphase, bortle class, sun/no-sun)
 - Add algorithm to generate hour quality-score based on weather data
 - Add tests
-- Investigate features of other tools
+- Add Civil/nautical/astronomical darkness times
+- Add dashboard with all info that refreshes every hour and sends events to user
+- Cache weather results for one hour

 ## Thoughts
 - The `go-resty` package was a good choice for the HTTP client, it's easy to use and hides a lot of the boilerplate needed when making HTTP requests with Golang.
 We are now using the native `net/http` package instead for "purity".